-- Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

-SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

-Supplemental telehealth services

-- Certain telehealth services, including: urgent care and behavioral health services. - You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - This telehealth service is offered through MDLive.
+Services that are covered for you What you must pay when you get these services Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Authorization rules may apply Supplemental telehealth services Covered services include: In-Network Certain telehealth services, including: urgent care and behavioral health services.
+Virtual Urgent Care - \$10 copay (through MDLive only), Virtual Mental Health Specialty Services - \$30 copay (through MDLive only), Virtual Psychiatric Services - \$30 copay (through MDLive only) You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
+This telehealth service is offered through MDLive.
 Members will need to complete registration and be directed to complete a medical questionnaire upon first visit to the MDLive portal.
-Please contact MDLive at 1-888-680-8646 or visit the MDLive website at www.mdlive.com.
+Please contact MDLive at 1- 888-680-8646 or visit the MDLive website at www.mdlive.com/bcbsnm-medicare.
 Access to telehealth service can be completed through computer, tablet, smartphone, traditional phone and can include web-based video.
+Transportation services \$0 copay for up to 4 one- way trips every year to plan- approved locations